svl27/hybrid_recommender_system/README.md

 More details about the contents and use of all these files is given in README HTML document in the dataset.

 You can download the dataset from this link http://files.grouplens.org/datasets/movielens/ml-10m.zip
+Note: If the download doesn't start automatically, right-click the link and choose "Save link as..." or a similar option in your browser.

 ## Models